 Our Reviews Are Not Sponsored

 Cryosauna Reviews does not make or sell any cryo chambers.
 We have independently reported on every cryotherapy chamber on the market, from nitrogen to electrics and now hybrid machines.
 What our reporting and study over the past 24 months has found is startling: no electric chamber can reach lower than -120°F degrees in the central area of the chamber.
 This is where the client would stand and receive the benefit of the cold air.
 Most machines we have tested placed their temperature monitor (thermocouple, thermometer, etc.) so close to the cooling element that it produces a manipulated reading.
-The temperature where the person stands is not -160°F or even -150°F. Some machines did not even reach -100°F, yet the digital display read temperatures much colder.
+The temperature where the person stands is not -160°F or even -150°F. Some machines did not even reach -100°F, yet the large digital display of the chamber read temperatures much colder.

 Did You Buy A Fancy Freezer?